MeepWagon/Angelus-Study/IT Study/The OSI Model.md

 - What is modulation/ demodulation at the physical layer?
 - What are data links?
 - What does each cord do in an ethernet cable?
 How is it different for each different standard?
+- What are all the IEEE standards relevant to networking?
 # Terms
 - *OSI Model:*
 - *Media Access Control (MAC):*